 What is that relationship?
 The traditional African concepts of reality and destiny are deeply rooted in the spirit world and play essential roles in Conjure and Rootwork.
 The spirits are our fathers and mothers, our elders and masters.
-As such, our existence and fate depend on them; therefore, it is a dependency relationship.
+Our existence and fate depend on them; therefore, it is a dependent relationship.

 From a Folk Christian point of view, I am deluding myself if I think I am doing my works on my own, that the spirits are not watching, not running the show.
 But if we choose to act that way, sometimes they let us.
-As it was said by the elders, "God gave us free will," and He generally keeps out of our lives until we acknowledge the relationship.
+As the elders said, "God gave us free will," and He generally stays out of our lives until we acknowledge the relationship.

 So, what is spell-casting?

-Spell-casting or more appropriately, conjure work, is an old-time traditional practice intended to help people improve their lives and attain luck and success in money, love, health, career, legal matters, and also protection from enemies and removal of crossed conditions and jinxes.
+Spell-casting, or more appropriately, conjure work, is an old-time traditional practice intended to help people improve their lives and attain luck and success in money, love, health, career, and legal matters.
+It also protects people from enemies and removes crossed conditions and jinxes.

 This is being done through the utilization of prayers and magical words, natural curios (herbs and roots, minerals, animal parts, etc.), spiritual supplies (candles, condition oils, powders, special waters, and liquids), and the operation of symbolical objects connected to the individual, situation, and condition.

-Conjure work always includes invoking the name of God to call for aid or participation of spirits, angels, the Catholic Church or folk saints, and even other lesser deities.
+Conjure work always includes invoking God's name to call for the aid or participation of spirits, angels, the Catholic Church or folk saints, and even other lesser deities.

 Because most Hoodoo practitioners are Christian, the term 'spell' is sometimes avoided.
-Old-school practitioners prefer the terms: work, job, fix, chore, or trick as reference for their magical activity, but some practitioners, like myself, use them anyway.
+Old-school practitioners prefer the terms work, job, fix, chore, or trick to refer to their magical activity, but some practitioners, like myself, use them anyway.

-Conjure work is one of what Americans call 'old African/Black ways'.
-African-Americans have a long history of folk magic use, especially the Gullah folks in the Low Country.
+Conjure work is one of what Americans call 'old African/Black ways.'
+African Americans have a long history of folk magic use, especially the Gullah folks in the Low Country.
 The origins of Black folk magic can be traced back to the 17th century when enslaved Africans were brought to the United States.
 Unknowingly, European slave traders brought a unique mixture of spiritual and magical systems when they assembled together Africans from different kingdoms and ethnic groups of Africa such as Ewe, Fon, Aja, Ambundu, Ovimbundu, Kongo, Igbo, Yoruba, Akan, Bambara, Kpelle, Loko, Chamba, Bamileke, Bubi, Ibibio, Tikar and even Makua people from Eastern Africa.
-Among the enslaved were African priests, shamans, healers, and sorcerers who had their own religious beliefs, set of rituals, and a pantheon of spirits.
+Among the enslaved were African priests, shamans, healers, and sorcerers who had religious beliefs, rituals, and a pantheon of spirits.

 The Evangelical revivals of the Great Awakening beginning in the 1740s provided spiritual, religious, and theological resources for developing African-American religion and spirituality.

 But some old practices could not be vanquished or killed, and they survived despite the weight of the shackles, the sting of the whip, and the scourging heat of the sun.
-Enslaved Africans and their descendants preserved their tradition because they recognized the botanical, mineral and zoological curios, the Christian doctrine and other Native American and European practices in the American continent and coupled them with their West Central African beliefs.
+Enslaved Africans and their descendants preserved their tradition because they recognized the botanical, mineral, and zoological curios, the Christian doctrine, and other Native American and European practices on the American continent and coupled them with their West Central African beliefs.

-During the antebellum era, ritual works, derived from African spirituality and magic, were becoming more and more favored and needed to endure the brutality of slavery.
-Some Black preachers and Church elders assimilated ancestral observances and practices and old superstitious beliefs, based mainly on oral transmission with the Christian religion.
-In Black Churches, some of the community elders taught and shared folk practices with other slaves that were designed to harness the power of the natural and spiritual world to bless, protect and heal themselves and sometimes, even manipulate or harm their enemies.
+During the antebellum era, ritual works derived from African spirituality and magic were becoming more and more favored and needed to endure the brutality of slavery.
+Some Black preachers and Church elders assimilated ancestral observances, practices, and old superstitious beliefs based mainly on oral transmission with the Christian religion.
+In Black Churches, some of the community elders taught and shared folk practices with other slaves that were designed to harness the power of the natural and spiritual world to bless, protect, and heal themselves and, sometimes, even manipulate or harm their enemies.
 Slave religion, then, served as a source of individual and communal comfort and support, and the works of the elders and the medicine men and women eventually became known as the old-fashioned 'cunjure.'

 Cunjure or conjure, by the way, comes from the Latin word "conjurare" or "conjuravi" which is defined as: